Ideas & Inspiration

 Office Decorating Ideas

 A cubicle, home office or individual work station is a great place to express your personal style.
-Whether you own your own business, or you’re an office manager responsible for ordering everything from sticky notes to computer desks and office chairs, here's a few office decor ideas to personalize your space.
+Whether you own your own business, or you’re an office manager responsible for ordering everything from sticky notes to computer desks and office chairs, here's a few office decorating ideas to personalize your space.

 - Aim for an office that’s well-organized and efficient.
 That doesn’t mean your style can’t be fun.
 If you sell dog toys, stencil the floor with paw prints, or paint the walls bright colors if your company organizes children’s parties.